JeiversonChristian/Calculator-with-GUI/Readme.md

 A calculator with GUI (Graphical User Interface) made with Python 3.

-### How to run this project
+## How to run this project

-To Run this project, we have two options:
+To run this project, we have two options:

 1) First
     * Download de main.py file and the folders "images" and "icons".